robertacssouza/selection-process-EIB/README.md

 - **Question 1:**
 Test strategy that I would apply for the first phase.
-Link to see the my solution: https://github.com/robertacssouza/selection-process-EIB/blob/main/Test-Strategy.md
+Click on the link to see the solution --> [Test Strategy](https://github.com/robertacssouza/selection-process-EIB/blob/main/Test-Strategy.md)

 - **Question 2:**
 For one module at my choice: the test plan that I would define to cover the functionalities that would be delivered in the first phase.
+Click on the link to see the solution -->[Test Plan for the E-Store Module - Phase 1](https://github.com/robertacssouza/selection-process-EIB/blob/main/Test-Plan_e-store_phase1.md)
 - **Question 3:**
 For the module that I have chosen in the question 2: the test plan that I would define to cover the functionalities that would be delivered in the second phase.
+ Click on the link to see the solution -->[Test Plan for the E-Store Module - Phase 2](https://github.com/robertacssouza/selection-process-EIB/blob/main/Test-Plan_e-store_phase2.md)
 - **Question 4:**
 If the methodology would change to Agile, would I change my test strategy?
+Click on the link to see the solution -->[Agile Methodology](https://github.com/robertacssouza/selection-process-EIB/blob/main/methodology-agile.md)
 - **Question 5:**
 Creation the test data necessary to test one of the requirements.
+Click on the link to see the solution -->[Data set](https://github.com/robertacssouza/selection-process-EIB/blob/main/Data-Set.md)

 ## Automation Testing